 Drastic changes can be signs of underlying problems, so don’t let embarrassment stop you from getting medical advice.
 Your healthcare practitioner has heard and seen it all before.

-SPEAKING OF ODORS, HAVE YOU SEEN OUR CRUELTY-FREE DEODORANT GUIDE?
+SPEAKING OF ODORS, READ OUR CRUELTY-FREE DEODORANT REVIEWS NEXT!

 Vegan poop is easier to, ahem, deal with